allmaps/allmaps/packages/annotation/README.md

 ### `parseAnnotation(annotation)`

-Parses a Georeference Annotation or an AnnotationPage containing multiple Georeference Annotations and returns an array of maps.
+Parses a Georeference Annotation or an AnnotationPage AnnotationPage containing multiple Georeference Annotations and returns an array of Georeferenced Maps.

 ###### Parameters